-Top 10 Best Free WooCommerce Plugins for 2017
+Top 15 Best Free WooCommerce Plugins for WordPress eCommerce Websites

 - Last updated:

-The stats alone tell us that the core plugin is a handy bit of kit, but it can’t do everything.
-To really get the most from WooCommerce, you’ll need to enhance the core plugin using extensions and add-ons.
+The stats tell us the core plugin is a handy bit of kit, but it can’t do everything: To really get the most from WooCommerce, you’ll need to enhance the core plugin using extensions and add-ons.